 This is where Traeger stands above a lot of their competitors that are near or at the same price point.
 The grill is built heavy when compared to other pellet grills like Z Grills, Asmoke, Grilla Grills etc. A simple test I always do, is open the lid of the grill to feel the weight and how well it swings and fits to the cook box when closed.
 The Ironwood 650 lid has a nice weight and makes a nice positive connection to the cook box when closed.
 It feels good like a BMW car door closing vs an old Chevy.
 The Ironwood includes a gasket with the lid to ensure minimal heat loss at the opening.

 The high temp paint finish is holding up well and I do not notice any discoloration, however I keep my grill covered with Traeger’s high quality grill cover whenever I’m not using it.
-I like my gear looking great for years for years of use.
+I like my gear looking great for years of use.

 Traeger WiFire: Wireless Connectivity App